 In series 4, instead of the rape storyline, many fans said a better way to take it would have been for Thomas to save Anna, resulting in her and Bates being indebted to him.

 Unfortunate Implications: The show has faced accusations, especially from American viewers, of advocating a return to the society of the early 20th century, complete with firm class divisions where the working class all "know their place" and any who aren't happy with that are stupid or evil.

 Wangst: An in-universe example in Season 4, with Mary after Matthew's death.
 While she has the right to mourn, all the family, (well except Robert), agree she should be getting over it and reengaging with life, six months after the event.

 And of course, to put it in perspective, Tom was in a much worse situation when he lost his wife, as he was stranded alone at his hostile in-laws house but made an effort for his daughter, whereas Mary had her whole family supporting her and basically ignored George.

 Branson, oh god Branson.
-Come Season 3 he's exiled from Ireland, separated from his family, trapped in the house he tried to escape from, lost his wife, (the woman he spent six years waiting for) and left alone with a new-born baby.
+Come Season 3 he's exiled from Ireland (because he burned down an aristocratic Anglo-Irish family's castle), separated from his family, trapped in the house he tried to escape from, lost his wife, (the woman he spent six years waiting for) and left alone with a new-born baby.

 Now he's also lost his brother-in-law/best friend who was the only one who understood him.